-This graph shows the giving rate of U.S. households to organizations for youth and family services in 2010 by marital status of the head of household.
+This graph shows the giving rate of U.S. households to organizations for youth and family services in 2012 by marital status of the head of household.

-- The giving rate to organizations for youth and family services of households headed by a married individual was 9.7 percentage points higher than that of households headed by a separated individual or households headed by a never married individual. - Among those that gave, nearly one in ten households headed by a widowed individual gave to organizations for youth and family services. - Households headed by a divorced individual gave at a slightly higher rate to organizations for youth and family services (by 1.4 percentage points) than did households headed by a separated individual or households headed by a never married individual. - Overall, 10.2 percent of responding households reported contributing to organizations for youth and family services in 2010.
+- The giving rate to organizations for youth and family services of households headed by a married individual was 12.0 percentage points higher than that of households headed by a separated individual. - Households headed by a widowed individual gave at a higher rate to organizations for youth and family services (by 5.8 percentage points) than did households headed by a divorced individual. - Overall, 11.3 percent of responding households reported contributing to organizations for youth and family services in 2012.